 Due to the increased thrust-to-weight ratio of twin-engine variants, as the new modifications appeared, the maximum flight speed increased, and it was possible to somewhat increase the security.
 For example, in American reference books it is stated that the combined metal-polymer armor of the cockpit of the latest versions of AN-1 is capable of keeping the 12,7-mm armor-piercing bullet from the 300 m distance.
 But at the same time, the majority of foreign aviation experts recognize that Cobra "significantly inferior to the Soviet Mi-24.

-In the first half of 70, Iran acquired an X-NUMX attack helicopter AN-202J (AH-1J International).
-These cars had a number of options, which at that time were not on the USMC helicopters.
-Thus, the Pratt & Whitney Canada Т1-WV-400 horsepower 402 HP engines were installed on the Iranian “Cobra”.
-The triple-barreled 1675-mm gun was mounted on a damped mobile turret, coupled with a stabilized sight.
+In the first half of the 70s, Iran acquired 202 AN-1J combat helicopters (AH-1J International).
+These vehicles had a number of options that were not available on USMC helicopters at the time.
+For example, the Iranian "Cobras" were equipped with Pratt & Whitney Canada Т400-WV-402 forced engines with a capacity of 1675 hp.
+The three-barreled 20-mm cannon was mounted on a damped movable turret coupled with a stabilized sight.

 The Iranian Cobras have proved to be an exceptionally effective means of fighting Iraqi armored vehicles.
 According to the Iranians, the Cobers account for more than 300 Iraqi armored vehicles destroyed.
 However, a few years after the start of the Iran-Iraq war, an acute shortage of guided anti-tank missiles began to be felt.
 The Iranian authorities tried to illegally purchase an ATGM "Tou" in a number of countries with a Western orientation.
 According to a number of sources, a batch of 300 missiles was acquired through intermediaries in South Korea, and the missiles were also obtained as part of the scandalous Iran-Contra deal.
 Part of the Iranian AN-1J adapted for the use of heavy missiles AGM-65 Maveric.
 Apparently, Iran has managed to launch its own production of Tou missiles.
 The Iranian version is known as Toophan.
 Currently, the production of missiles with a laser guidance system Tophan-5.
 This rocket, according to Iranian data, has a launch range of 3800 m, weight - 19,1 kg, armor penetration - up to 900 mm.